 The Spirit of God told Philip the Evangelist to go down a deserted road towards Gaza.
 On the desert road, Philip encountered a eunuch who was a foreigner from Ethiopia returning home.
 He had gone to Jerusalem to worship but was considered blemished and not permitted in the Court of the Israelites.
 He told Philip no one would explain to him the meaning of what he was reading in Isaiah.
 Philip explained the good news about Jesus to the eunuch.
 When they saw water, the eunuch asked if anything was standing in the way of him being baptized.
 Philip could have replied it was not possible for people of uncertain gender, but he did not.
 Philip baptized the eunuch because whosoever believes in Jesus will be saved and receive eternal life (Acts 8:26-40).
 Pastor Zach Lambert uses the eunuch's baptism as an example of God authorizing all people, regardless of gender, to be adopted as full members of the family of God(6).

-In my novel of the early church, Because She Was Called: From Broken to Bold Book 2, Philip the Evangelist baptizes the Ethiopian eunuch, even though he is uncircumcised and not a Jew, and even though the eunuch is not fully male or female.
+In Because She Was Called: From Broken to Bold Book 2, A Novel of the Early Church, Philip the Evangelist baptizes the Ethiopian eunuch (based on Acts 8), even though he is uncircumcised and not a Jew, and even though the eunuch is not fully male or female.
 The Holy Spirit directed Philip to evangelize and baptize this eunuch into God's family, even though a eunuch was detested by Jewish society, considered blemished, and excluded from the temple.
-Representing an LGBTQ+ person adopted into God's family with the full rights of sons provides a model for how today's church may adopt all people into God's family.

 The unknown writer of Hebrews warns against sexual immorality (Hebrews 12:16).
-This warning is connected to being godless, like Esau, who is called godless.
+This warning is connected to Esau, who is called godless.
 The original language is fornication (sex outside marriage) or profanity (irreverence, disrespect).
 It does not associate godlessness with homosexuality but with unfaithfulness in a relationship.
 While it could relate to being faithful in monogamous physical relations, it likely relates to spiritual unfaithfulness (7) It is founded on Old Testament references to God comparing the spiritual unfaithfulness of Israel to a woman unfaithful to her husband (Jeremiah 3:20, Ezekiel 16:32).

 Did Paul address LGBTQ+?